kyleerhabor/radio/README.md

 ## Limitations

-### Discord Client

-Currently, Radio expects that Discord is running throughout its entire execute.
-This has some unfortunate consequences:
-- If you quit Discord while Radio is running, it'll begin using excess resources.
-- If you start Radio before Discord has started or initialized, it won't be able to send rich presence.

-In both these cases, you should quit Radio and start it after Discord.

 ### Artwork

 Discord uses Activity Asset Images for images displayed in Rich Presence.
 These must either be URLs to images on the web or IDs for asset images uploaded to the Developer Portal.
 This is troublesome, as album artwork in Doppler is image data and does not correspond to any URL.
 To circumvent this limitation, Radio broadcasts an ID associated with the song album, where the album artist and album name are separated by a space and normalized.
 For example, "Rocket" from Susumu Hirasawa's error CD album is broadcasted as `susumu_hirasawa_error_cd`.
 With this composition, an image associated with an album can be uploaded to the Developer Portal.